dywsy21/Pandoc-markdown-to-latex-configuration/README.md

 Replace `path\to\custom-template.tex` and `path\to\image-wrapper.lua` with the actual paths on your computer.

 4. Install `Charter` font.
 This configuration uses the `Charter` font for the text.
 You can download the font from [here](https://www.fontforestry.com/charter-font-free-download/) and install all the `.ttf` files.
 If you do not want to use `Charter`, you can change the font in the `custom-template.tex` file.

+5. **[Optional]** To enable the mermaid integration feature we have implemented, install `mmdc` on your system via `npm install -g @mermaid-js/mermaid-cli`.
+You can then write mermaid code blocks in markdown files that will be converted to charts in the final pdf.

 ### Conversion